alexwardCS480/CS480Ward/PA3/README.md

 Comments to graders:
 ------------------------------
-I took a rather agressive approach to put the objects with their own data in a class system.
+I took a rather aggressive sive approach to put the objects with their own data in a class system.
 This makes it easy for me to add planets and moons with unique params (rotation speed, parent planet, etc) with just a few lines of code.
 If this was a bad idea just let me know and I can go back no problem.